-IPsec tunnels created for the cloud-delivered firewall automatically forward traffic on ports 80 and 443 to the Umbrella secure web gateway (SWG).
-You can use IPSec tunnels for deploying SWG even if you choose not to use the IP/Port/Protocol controls in the CDFW.
+You can establish an IPsec (Internet Protocol Security) IKEv2 (Internet Key Exchange, version 2) tunnel from a network device to Umbrella.
+IPsec tunnels created for the cloud-delivered firewall (CDFW) automatically forward HTTP/HTTPS traffic on ports 80 and 443 to the Umbrella secure web gateway (SWG).
+You can use IPsec tunnels to deploy the secure web gateway even if you choose not to use the IP, port, and protocol controls in the cloud-delivered firewall.

 - Umbrella SIG data center (DC) public IP address, to which the tunnel will connect.
 For the latest Umbrella SIG DC locations and their IPs, see Connect to Cisco Umbrella Through Tunnel.